divanshu-g/Employee-Management-System/README.md

 This project is licensed under the **MIT License**.

-Copyright (c) 2025 Divanshu Garg, Swastik Verma, Raghav Negi, Priyanshu Bindal
+Copyright (c) 2025 Divanshu Garg, Swastik Verma, Raghav Nagi, Priyanshu Bindal

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal